Sunmathi-A77/Students_Performance-EDA/README.md

 Verified that there were no NaNs remaining.

+## 🔹 Numeric Columns Analysis

+Skewness: Checked for all numeric columns to identify right or left skew.

+Histograms: Plotted distributions of all numeric features to visualize spread and outliers.

+Correlation Heatmap: Visualized relationships between numeric columns to identify strong correlations.

 ## 🔹 Exploratory Data Analysis (EDA)

 Detected outliers in numeric columns using the IQR method.